cmdalbem/portfolio/src/pages/ciclomapa/index.md

 # Prototyping

-It was important to start off with a very low-fidelity prototype to validate the main features and visual hierarchy, without putting on the table discussions on visuals.
-Although it *looks* very different than the final version the overall experience didn't change that much!
+It was important to start with a very low-fidelity prototype to validate the main features and visual hierarchy without putting on the table discussions on visuals.
+Although it looks very different from the final version, the overall experience didn’t change much!

 <!-- ```grid|1
 ![](./references.png)